 As a wire, he used high-strength bronze litz wire with in the diameter of 1.6 mm of an unspecified US factory.
 I used "UL" from DX-Wire instead.
 This antenna litz wire are also available to buy on a 170 m roll for 68 €.
 This litz wire is very light at 4 g/m (680 g for 170 m) and still pull-resistant.
 It consists of 6 tinned copper wires, each with a diameter of each 0.25 mm.
 Parallel incorporated aramid threads ensures the high fracture load of about 60 kg.
 But beware: The weatherproof insulation from polyethylene (PE) is very thin.
 It can quickly tear open on sharp edges, so that moisture then penetrates.
 I unceremoniously wrapped such places with self-concealing insulation tape.

 Like Karl Hille, I fed the antenna 8 m from one end via a two-wire line.
 Up to 40 m Wireman (450 Ω), as he indicates, was not required with me.
-From the point of foot of the antenna directly in front of the window, I led a 3 m long 300 Ω line into the room on the third floor of the mountain guest-house, which was converted to the shack.
+From the point of foot of the antenna directly in front of the window, I led a 3 m long 300 Ω line into the room on the third floor of the Mountain Inn, which was converted to the shack.
 The line used is flat and flexible, so it can be easily clamped into the wooden window frame, even if it gets a few more dents after each use.
 The 8-m end of the antenna did not hang tightly slanted from the foot point in front of the window towards the ground.
 I stretched the "remaining" 162m antenna flashes diagonally upwards on the hillside.
 The distance to the ground was about 7 m at the house, about 15 to 20 m above the road/toboggan run and about 5 m at the end.
 As the first anchoring points, I use the solid fragofing made of metal in front of the window.
 The second anchoring points was a tree about 200 metres away.
 Unfortunately, with the golf ball used as a throwing weight and thin mason's lacing cord, I came only about up to half of its height to pull up the thicker mason's line cord and the antenna wire.
 I definitely still have to work on my throwing technique.

 DL1VU used in the first few years a transmatch with 1:4-Balun switched behind and later a 1:6-Balun to adapt the antenna via the symmetrical two-wire line.
 I used the Z-Match ZM-4.
 Since it has an transformer at the exit, it takes over the symmetry and transformation.
 I did not simulate the antenna to determine the possible impedance, nor did I measure it through on site.
 Due to the feeding just before the end of the antenna wire, at least on the 160 m band a relatively high impedance will have been present.
 But the ZM-4 has been able to adapt it, albeit quite pointedly.